rosamakinen/so_long/README.md

 ## :computer: About

-This projectfocuses on creating a simple 2D game called "so_long" The objective of this project is to gain a better understanding of fundamental concepts such as graphics rendering with sprites, 2D game mechanics, and file parsing.
+This project focuses on creating a 2D game called "so_long".
+The objective of this project is to gain a better understanding of fundamental concepts such as graphics rendering with sprites, 2D game mechanics, and file parsing.

 ## :space_invader: Features